Cloud Deployment¶

 Note

-The script also requires sshpass and jq.
-Both can be installed on Ubuntu, with:
+The script also requires sshpass, dig and jq.
+All can be installed on Ubuntu, with:

 Users only need to enter an email address and press Enter.
 This user needs to remember this email and the temporary password that will be provided, as this is the login credentials for the NVFLARE Dashboard once the Dashboard is up and running.